joelpt/sublimetext-automatic-backups/README.md

 ## Backup size considerations

 Though this plugin currently has no facility for pruning old backups, this probably won't be a problem for you.
-I have been running some form of this plugin for 2.5 years, and have a total of 27000 individual backup files stored totalling just 400 MB uncompressed.
+I have been running some form of this plugin for 6 years, and have a total of 85000 individual backup files stored totalling 1.25 GB uncompressed.
 And I can go back to the very first version of any file I've edited in Sublime Text.

 To prevent your backup folder from growing too large, check out the `max_backup_file_size_bytes` setting in `Preferences->Package Settings->Automatic Backups`.